FlorianZ/hadashboard/README.md

 5. Edit the file *config.ru* in the top level folder and change the **auth_token** value to whatever you want to use to authenticate communications between dashing and openHAB (or leave as is if you prefer!).
 You can also change the default dashboard here if you have multiple dashboards defined.

-6. Copy the rule file from the *dashboard/openhab_rule* folder into your openhab's rule folder (e.g. */opt/openhab/configurations/rules*).
+6. *If you are using openHAB 1.x*, copy the rule file from the *dashboard/openHAB/OH1.8/openhab_rule* folder into your openhab's rule folder (e.g. */opt/openhab/configurations/rules*).
 Edit the rule file and change the the **auth_token** here to whatever you set it in the previous step (or leave as is if you didn't make any changes in the previous step).

+7. *For openHAB 2.0*, see the notes at the bottom of this README file.

 # Configuring the Dashboard(s)

 1. First, on the OpenHAB side, in your items file, create a group called *gDashboard*

-2. Next, add all items that you want to use in your dashboard(s) to this new *gDashboard* group EXCEPT for the weather items (weather is updated through a 5 minute scheduler event as defined in the *jobs/openhab.rb* file)
+2. Next, add all items that you want to use in your dashboard(s) to this new *gDashboard* group EXCEPT for the weather items (weather is updated through a 5 minute scheduler event as defined in the *jobs/openhab.rb* file) (Update: This is no longer necessary if you are using openHAB 2, along with the SSE client discussed below.)

 3. If you want to use the dashboard's weather widget and have this updating from openHAB using the code as is, you will need to ensure that your weather items in openHAB are named as follows:
     * Weather_Temperature